Skip to content

 Le Creuset manufactures sustainably using the following process;

-• The end result is a piece of heirloom cookware that Le Creuset guarantees with a “Lifetime Warranty”
+- The result is a piece of heirloom cookware that Le Creuset guarantees with a “Lifetime Warranty”

 Why is Le Creuset so Expensive?